 Questions related to bipolar disorder are structured like this.
 These are some actual questions from 3 different burial insurance applications:

-However, if you have another health condition, such as diabetes, that condition might preclude you from your optimal burial insurance choice.
+However, if you have another health condition, such as COPD, that condition might preclude you from your optimal burial insurance choice.
 Carriers look at ALL of your health conditions combined.
-Sure, burial insurance is still available, but the chance that a carrier will cover bipolar disorder AND diabetes at an optimal monthly premium is low.
+Sure, burial insurance is still available, but the chance that a carrier will cover bipolar disorder AND COPD, at an optimal monthly premium, is low.

 Moreover, other situations could lead to an application decline.
 For example, needing assistance with daily living tasks is one situation.